Marah31/dark-mode-web-page-using-javascript/README.md

 # dark-mode-web-page-using-javascript
 #this is a code to switch between light mode and dark mode in a web page using only one html page, with css and js
+#it also provides 2 tabs ans switch between them using button